InfusedInnovations/MeetingMiner/README.md

 ## Solution demonstration

-A demonstration of the MeetingMiner solution can be found [here](https://www.figma.com/proto/B6nuI0whiPscjNVECBvpwr/MeetingMiner-Demo?node-id=180%3A298&scaling=scale-down&page-id=55%3A0&starting-point-node-id=180%3A298).
+A demonstration of the MeetingMiner solution can be found <a href="https://www.figma.com/proto/B6nuI0whiPscjNVECBvpwr/MeetingMiner-Demo?node-id=180%3A298&scaling=scale-down&page-id=55%3A0&starting-point-node-id=180%3A298" target="_blank">here</>.

 ## Repository contents